yafet-a/chatter/README.md

 ![Tweet Logic](https://github.com/yafet-a/chatter/assets/127161378/e38fa65d-9c83-4477-aaf6-40bfd0c701ca)

-In this screenshot, you can see the inner workings of our tweet creation process.
-We've leveraged the power of tRPC to seamlessly handle the creation and storage of tweets.
+SpaceCord Y leverages the tRPC to seamlessly handle the creation and storage of tweets.
 Our code ensures that your tweets are stored securely and efficiently, ready to be shared with your followers.

 The tweet logic is designed to make posting as easy as possible, allowing you to focus on what matters—sharing your thoughts with the SpaceCord community.
 Join us today to experience the magic of SpaceCord Y!